juniorxxue/juniorxxue.github.io/posts/2023-08-23-id-function-poly.md

 title: \x.x Is Not Polymorphic?
 ---

-Recently I've been doing type inference work on System F with subtyping, which basically does the job of Pierce's local type inference, but in a different flavor and mechanical formalisation in Agda.
+Recently I've been working on type inference work on System F with subtyping, which basically does the job of Pierce's local type inference, but in a different flavor and mechanical formalisation in Agda.

-When crafting concrete examples, I wrote down the following one:
+When crafting concrete examples, I wrote down the following ones:

 ```
 ((\x. x) : ∀a. a -> a) 1